 Artists flip their drawings because it helps them see their mistakes.
 They can view their drawings from another angle and notice the incorrect parts of the artwork – that they can then easily fix after flipping the canvas back.
 It’s a common practice among (digital) artists.

 Like I said above, viewing your drawings in the mirrored way can be quite humbling and confronts yourself with your own mistakes and inabilities.

 Flipping your drawings reveals all the inconsistencies you have with proportions, angles, symmetry, etc.

 Changing your mindset about this can transform it into a great opportunity though.
 An opportunity to accept your mistakes – to learn and grow from them!

-After trying to optimize those things with a healthy dose of digital magic and flipping it back it looks like this:
+After trying to optimize those things with a healthy dose of computer magic and flipping it back it looks like this:

 Now let’s look at the original painting compared to the ‘fixed’ one:

 That’s much better, right?

 Now let’s do the same thing with the Batman drawing.

 Its main problem is that the right side of the face (the part that’s in the shadow) is a bit smaller than the left side of the face.
 And the whole face is somewhat distorted.